nanoboot/bit-backup/README.md

  * https://github.com/joshnh/Git-Commands
  * https://git-scm.com/docs

-#### File .birbackup
+#### File .bibbackup

-File .birbackup is stored in local directory, which you are going to backup.
+File .bibbackup is stored in local directory, which you are going to backup.

 Content: